melbkitty/kindroidaiscripts/README.md

 # Kindroid Fun Utility Scripts
-ViolentMonkey Scripts I made to improve my experience using Kindroid.ai **These scripts require the ViolentMonkey extension; It is available in the Chrome Web Store or the Firefox Addon Store.**
+ViolentMonkey User Scripts I made to improve my experience using Kindroid.ai.
+**These scripts require the ViolentMonkey extension for PC users; It is available in the Chrome Web Store or the Firefox Addon Store.**
+**If you are using an iOS device, you need the UserScript app to allow Safari to download and use the user scripts.
+If you have an Android device, use a browser that is compatible with user scripts OR download a browser that supports Chrome extensions to install ViolentMonkey (e.g. Yandex Browser)**

-I use ViolentMonkey and Google Chrome to execute my scripts, but they should work anywhere ViolentMonkey or another similar userscript extension function correctly.
-Feel free to fork my scripts to make changes and improve them.
+I use ViolentMonkey, Google Chrome and Safari on iOS to execute and test my scripts, but they should work anywhere ViolentMonkey or another similar user script system functions correctly.
+Feel free to fork my scripts to make changes and improve them ( please credit me :) ).

 ## How to Install
+It's simple.
+Set up your browser to be compatible with user scripts and then use the links below to install the scripts!
+**Please note that I cannot guarantee 100% compatibility with other Kindroid modifications**, but I can confirm most of them do with the Kindroid WideScreen v.3 theme and scripts (at least on PC).

 Below are the links to install every ViolentMonkey Script from this repo:

-**Auto Play Generated Audio on Message** (Not working on Safari iOS yet): https://github.com/bearudev/kindroidaiscripts/raw/main/autoplayvoice.user.js
+**Auto Play Generated Audio on Message** (~~Not working on mobile~~ *Compatible with mobile device!!*): https://github.com/bearudev/kindroidaiscripts/raw/main/autoplayvoice.user.js